karllhughes/personal-blog-5/_posts/2025-01-02-side-project-ideas.md

 ### 22. Dog Walker

 More than [60 million households](https://www.iii.org/fact-statistic/facts-statistics-pet-ownership-and-insurance) across the US own a dog.
-As one of those houses, I can tell you, taking the dog out every day and helping her get her energy out is a huge chore.
+Having been one of those houses for many years, I can tell you, taking the dog out every day and helping her get her energy out is a huge chore.
 Dog walking can be a profitable side project that won’t require you to leave your day job if you can do it during your spare time or on weekends.
-It's also nice because it doesn't require a long-term commitment.
+It’s also nice because it doesn’t require a long-term commitment; you can even take an [online dog training](https://dogacademy.org/) course to offer more services.

 ### 23. Uber or Lyft Driver